QuantEcon/lecture-python-intro/lectures/eigen.md

 ### Complex Values

-So far our definition of eigenvalues and eigenvector seems straightforward.
+So far our definition of eigenvalues and eigenvectors seems straightforward.

-There is, however, one complication we haven't metioned yet:
+There is, however, one complication we haven't mentioned yet:

 When solving $Av = \lambda v$,